cornell-dti/trends-in-web-dev-website/versioned_docs/version-2023sp/lecture4.md

 ### useContext

-We've covered passing down props in previous React lectures.
+We've covered passing down props.
 However, that's pretty annoying if _every_ component within a hierarchy needs that prop.
+That could lead to "prop drilling", where we just repetitively pass props down every branch to get to every leaf.

 Is there a better way then manually passing down that prop to every component that needs it?